Stance on Russia, China a test for new German government

 Baerbock’s party, the Greens, has also been skeptical of Nord Stream 2, a recently completed pipeline to bring more natural gas from Russia to Germany that isn’t yet in use.

 The Greens’ position is driven partly by environmental concerns about continued reliance on fossil fuels.
-But of all major German parties it is also closest to the stance of the United States, which has warned that the pipeline risks increasing Europe’s dependence on Russian gas.
+But of all major German parties it is also closest to the stance of the U.S., which has warned that the pipeline risks increasing Europe’s dependence on Russian gas.

 That skepticism isn’t shared by Scholz, however, whose center-left Social Democrats have lobbied strongly for the pipeline.
 With the Social Democrats the biggest party in the coalition government, it looks unlikely that Berlin will block gas from flowing through the pipeline unless Russia launches a military strike against Ukraine.